 You’re passionate about improving quality of life for individuals, families, and communities.
 Our BS in Health Studies program can empower you to create the health behavior changes you want to see.
 Personalize your path of study—and even get a head start on your master’s degree.

-With demand growing for highly trained professionals throughout the industry, Walden’s BS in Health Studies program can help prepare you for rewarding allied health roles in a range of settings, including:
+Walden’s BS in Health Studies program can prepare you for roles in a range of settings.
+Career options include:

 Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.